joseeden/joeden/docs/Linux/Linux Notes/019-Linux-Kernel.md

 The `/proc` directory is a pseudo-filesystem that provides an interface to kernel data structures.
 It allows users and administrators to query the system and make runtime changes to kernel parameters.

+The 'number' directories are PID of processes.
+When you run **ps**, the information will come from these files.

 ![Proc PID](/img/docs/sv-proc-pid.png)
 ![Tune Kernel](/img/docs/sv-tune-kernel.png)